gerosecurity/gerobug/README.md

 ## Main Features
 - Network Segregation<br>
 All services are running on seperate containers.
-Public users only able to access the static page (Rules and guidelines).
+Public users should only able to access the static page (Rules and guidelines).

 - Easy and Quick Installation<br>
 Use our run script to install Gerobug, its quick and easy!